effekseer/effekseer.github.io/Helps/15x/Tool/_sources/en/overview.md.txt

 Added a setting to change the mouse mapping to manipulate the viewport (you can select Maya style, Blender style, etc.).

+### 1.52f（20/05/13）

+Fixed a bug that parameters of turbulence is not saved

+Added an error message when it fails to save a file

 ### 1.52e（20/05/07）

 Make delete button enabled in F-Curve on Mac